 If you’ve never used diatomaceous earth for your chickens it’s time to start!
 It has so many great benefits, so continue reading to learn!

-Since that moment, I started my research on diatomaceous earth and I quickly learned that it is a chicken keepers best friend!
+Diatomaceous earth is definitely essential on my farm.
+From the moment I started my research on diatomaceous earth and started using it, I quickly learned that it is a chicken keepers best friend!